metisvela/sailtrack-module/README.md

 The SailTrack Module library carries out the minimum tasks required by every module of the SailTrack system, such as:

-* The WiFi connection routine.
+* The WiFi connection routine
-* The connection to the MQTT broker.
+* The connection to the MQTT broker
-* The publication of status messages.
+* The publication of status messages

 Moreover, the library offers all the required methods to send correctly formatted messages and to subscribe to network topics.